shibam-max/healthcare-semantic-database-platform/README.md

 - **ML/AI Capabilities**: Advanced analytics and predictive modeling
 - **Cloud Optimization**: Enhanced AWS services integration
 - **Security Features**: Additional compliance and audit capabilities

-**Important**: This is a demonstration project for educational and portfolio purposes.
-For production healthcare applications, ensure compliance with all applicable regulations including HIPAA, GDPR, and local healthcare data protection laws.

----

-**Built with ❤️ for Oracle Health opportunities** - Demonstrating enterprise Java development, healthcare domain expertise, and cloud-native architecture skills.